SQL Search: Behavior and Usage Overview

 Read operations are much faster due to indexing, but there is an overhead for each write operation.

-NCache uses indexing since it is a performance oriented approach.
-Indexing eliminates the need to search every entry in the cache while searching for a query result set.
-This expedites the searching mechanism and meanwhile saves time and computing power.
+NCache uses indexing since it is a performance-oriented approach.
+Indexing eliminates the need to query every entry in the cache while searching for a query result set.
+This expedites the search mechanism and saves time and computing power.

 Warning